Skip to Main Content

 • Sponsor: University of Oklahoma College of Law

-• Topic of 2024-2025 Competition was: Papers on "any legal issue specifically concerning American Indians or other indigenous peoples."
+• Topic of 2025-2026 Competition: Papers on "any legal issue specifically concerning American Indians or other indigenous peoples."

 • Format: "Papers" "Entries must be a minimum of 20 double-spaced pages in length and a maximum of 50 double-spaced pages in length exclusive of footnotes and endnotes.
 All citations should conform to The Bluebook: A Uniform System of Citation (21st ed.)."

-• Eligibility requirements in 2024-2025 Competition included: "The competition is open to students enrolled in J.D. or graduate law programs at accredited law schools in the United States and Canada as of the competition deadline of Friday, February 28, 2025.
+• Eligibility requirements in 2025-2026 Competition include: "The competition is open to students enrolled in J.D. or graduate law programs at accredited law schools in the United States and Canada as of the competition deadline of Friday, February 27, 2026.
 Editors of the American Indian Law Review are not eligible to compete."

-• Prizes were: "The first place winner receives $1,500 and publication by the American Indian Law Review, an official periodical of the University of Oklahoma College of Law with international readership.
-The second place winner receives $750, and third place receives $400.
-Each of the three winning authors will also be awarded an eBook copy of Cohen's Handbook of Federal Indian Law, provided by LexisNexis."
+• Prizes: "The winning entry receives $1,500 and publication by the American Indian Law Review, an official periodical of the University of Oklahoma College of Law with international readership.
+The winning author will also be awarded an eBook copy of Cohen's Handbook of Federal Indian Law, provided by LexisNexis."

 Hager Prize